Ylandolsi/booking_monorepo/backend/Booking/dotnet_ef_commands.markdown

+how inhertiance works in store ( navigation property to products) : sessionProducts implement products and appear int that navigation property

 # .NET and EF Core Commands

 In EF Core, if you don’t configure anything, it uses your C# property names (usually PascalCase).